abhiskum/TokenGenerator/README.md

 ## Packaging and running the application

 The application can be packaged using `./mvnw package`.
-It produces the `code-with-quarkus-1.0.0-SNAPSHOT-runner.jar` file in the `/target` directory.
+It produces the `token-generator-1.0.0-runner.jar` file in the `/target` directory.
-Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.
+Be aware that it’s an _über-jar_.

-The application is now runnable using `java -jar target/code-with-quarkus-1.0.0-SNAPSHOT-runner.jar`.
+The application is now runnable using `java -jar target/token-generator-1.0.0-runner.jar`.

 ## Creating a native executable